josoriora/AppClips/README.md

 ## Linking your app clip:
 Inferred from: [Configure and link your app clips - WWDC 2020 - Videos - Apple Developer](https://developer.apple.com/videos/play/wwdc2020/10146)

-Minute 16:25 It has the explanation on Xcode.

 1. Add code to obtain URL when user launches it
 2. Add associated domains capability on app clip
 3. Add the URL using this format appclips:yourwebsite.domain